Many of my posts tend to be in response to a common theme raised over the last few months of my SEO journey.

-We can all agree, that the purpose of any website is to gain awareness, and in turn, increase the amount of potential enquiries.
+However, we can all agree that the purpose of any website is to gain awareness, and in turn, increase the amount of potential enquiries.
 With this in mind, SEO certainly needs to be a part of the equation.
-Otherwise, your site is a digital boat stuck in the middle of the digital ocean, with no one able to find you.
+Otherwise, your site is a digital boat, stuck in the middle of a digital ocean, with no one able to find you.
 With this in mind…

-I strongly believe that the following SEO factors should at least form part of an initial website build:
+I strongly believe that the following SEO factors should form part of an initial website build: